Turkey Cooking Time: 21 lb Bird - How Long?

 Now, the moment you've been waiting for!
 Time to present your perfectly cooked turkey to your guests.
 Make sure you have plenty of gravy, side dishes, and of course, cranberry sauce, to accompany your impressive bird.
 It's the culmination of your efforts, and you deserve to enjoy the fruits of your culinary labor.

-Part 9: Turkey Leftovers: Don't Waste Them
+Part 9: turkey leftovers: Don't Waste Them

 Don't let your hard work go to waste!
 Leftover turkey is a delicious canvas for creativity.
 Turn it into a hearty turkey sandwich, a comforting turkey soup, or a flavorful turkey salad.
 Get creative in the kitchen and give your leftover turkey a new life.